Experimental Analysis of Large-scale Learnable Vector Storage Compression: Introduction

 Considering that the storage bottleneck is mainly caused by the increasing number of unique features, \textbf{inter-feature compression forces features to share embeddings within a limited memory space}, as shown in Figure~\ref{fig:model}(c).
-Inter-feature compression is commonly used in industrial applications ~\cite{DBLP:conf/mlsys/ZhaoXJQDS020}, and it requires an encoding function to maintain the mapping from features to embeddings.
+Inter-feature compression is commonly used in industrial applications~\cite{DBLP:conf/mlsys/ZhaoXJQDS020}, and it requires an encoding function to maintain the mapping from features to embeddings.
 According to whether the encoding function is predetermined or updated during training, we further divide these methods into static encoding~\cite{DBLP:conf/kdd/ShiMNY20,DBLP:conf/recsys/ZhangLXKTGMDPIU20,DBLP:conf/mlsys/PansareKACSTV22} and dynamic encoding~\cite{DBLP:conf/www/KangCCYLHC20,adaptiveembedding,DBLP:journals/corr/abs-2302-01478}.

 Inspired by features' different importance, \textbf{intra-feature compression assigns each feature an individually compressed embedding}.
 Figure~\ref{fig:model}(d) shows an example, where each feature has its own embedding of distinct dimensions, and the final embeddings are obtained by projection or padding.
 According to the compression paradigm, intra-feature compression can be further divided into quantization, dimension reduction, and pruning.
 Quantization is a common compression method in deep learning models that uses data types with fewer bits~\cite{DBLP:conf/icml/GuptaAGN15,DBLP:conf/nips/LiD0SSG17}.
 Dimension reduction~\cite{DBLP:conf/isit/GinartNMYZ21,DBLP:conf/www/ZhaoLLTGSWGL21,DBLP:conf/cikm/Lyu0ZG0TL22} and pruning~\cite{DBLP:conf/cikm/Lyu0ZG0TL22,kong2022autosrh} provide features with embeddings of different dimensions and sparsities, respectively.